SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `Rosenbrock32` - An Order 3/2 A-Stable Rosenbrock-W method which is good for mildy stiff equations without oscillations at low tolerances.
 Note that this method is prone to instability in the presence of oscillations, so use with caution.
-- `ROS3P` - 3rd order A-stable and stiffly stable (Index-1 DAE compatible)
+- `ROS3P` - 3rd order A-stable and stiffly stable Rosenbrock method.
-  Rosenbrock method.
 Keeps high accuracy on discretizations of nonlinear parabolic PDEs.
 - `Rodas3` - 3rd order A-stable and stiffly stable Rosenbrock method.
 - `RosShamp4`- An A-stable 4th order Rosenbrock method.
 - `Veldd4` - A 4th order D-stable Rosenbrock method.